 - Never use polish or wax in full sunlight, as the warm surface of the paintwork is more sensitive and therefore more difficult to work on.

 - New, fresh refinish paint should be cleaned carefully with clear water only (no additives) for the first 4 to 6 weeks.

 - It takes this long for the paint film to fully cure and for residual solvent to escape from the paint.
 Once the paint has cured, all types of cleaning may be used (car wash, high-pressure cleaning, etc.).

 - Slight haze on the paintwork (e.g., on vehicles in near-new condition) can be removed with high-gloss polish.
 Apply the mild polish to the cleaned paintwork and leave to dry.

 - Remove with soft chamois leather or cotton wool.
 Afterwards, it is advisable to apply a high-gloss hard wax to preserve the shine.

 Points to keep in mind for aftercare of older paintwork

-- Soak a soft cloth or cotton wool in finish cleaner and rub into the paintwork section by section, using a circular motion.
-The cotton wool or cloth may assume the colour of the paint as dirt particles and weathering products are removed.
+- Soak a soft cloth or cotton wool in finish cleaner and rub into the paintwork section by section using circular motions.
+The cotton wool or cloth may assume the color of the paint as dirt particles and weathering products are removed.

 - After this intensive cleaning, it is essential to apply a high-gloss hard wax.